Why you can trust The Zebra

 Whether or not your homeowners insurance covers mold damage depends on your location and your specific policy.
 Most insurance companies exclude mold from homeowners coverage but provide the option of adding coverage via endorsement.
-Some home insurance companies offer reimbursement for mold remediation if the mold was caused by a covered peril.
+Some home insurers offer reimbursement for mold remediation if the mold was caused by a covered peril.

 This article provides details on covered perils and homeowners insurance mold endorsements.